 However it came to an end when Kireimaru's mother arrived.
 But instead of being afraid of Gaara she turned his sand into a glass box and told him off,

 "If you're just going to cause trouble for the village, like a little child; then you will have to be treated like one.
-I enjoyed the display this morning but using my darling son for your destructive behavior is not something I can forgive!
-If you ever involve my precious boy like this again, I will lock you in a glass time out for a week!
+I may have enjoyed the display this morning but using my darling son for your destructive behavior is not something I can forgive!
+If you ever involve my precious boy like this again, I will lock you in a glass timeout for a week!
 Understand!?
 Now you may come out of there when your sister gets here.
 And not a moment earlier!"

 Seeing how this woman was acting Gaara looked back at what had been bothering him, how to act around those he cared for.
 Was this how all mothers acted, what would he need to do to show he cared about Temari nii-chan and Kankuro-aniki?